HewSiangLing/HewSiangLing/README.md

 =
 I'm a Graphics And Multimedia Software Student in UTM -
-A person who enjoys games, music, philosophy, art, code, and more.
-I am interested in works born from the fusion of art or philosophy with games and technology.
-I learn and practice coding, focusing on building small projects, prototypes, and interactive experiences, which helps me understand technical architecture and design thinking.
-I value the process of iteration, problem-solving, and continuous learning.
-I am dedicated to developing a profound and highly personal work of my own.
+A person who enjoys games, music, philosophy, art, code, and more.I am interested in works that combine art or philosophy with games and technology.I study and implement the program, with a focus on small-scale project making, graphic design, and interactive experiences, which helps me understand technical architecture and design thinking.
+I value iteration, problem solving, and the process of continuous learning.
+I am committed to developing my own deep and personal work.

 * 💻  I'm currently learning **coding**
 * 🎮  I'm currently working on my own **Indie Game**